-Effects of Substance Abuse on Psychosis Symptoms
+Effects of Substance Abuse on Psychotic Disorders

 When substance use progresses to addiction, the withdrawal phase becomes a significant complicating factor for people with psychotic disorders.
-It is common for people to feel anxious or distressed during this phase, which can lead to dangerous efforts to alleviate the discomfort.
+It is common for people to feel anxious or distressed during this phase, which can lead to dangerous efforts to alleviate discomfort.
 These efforts can be even more dangerous for people whose thinking is already disorganized.

 Withdrawal often involves a boomerang effect.
 The state the drug was used to interrupt or avoid returns, often at a greater intensity than before.
 This can lead to the progression of symptoms of an underlying psychiatric disorder or the introduction of new types of distress.

-Psychosis and Alcohol
+Psychotic Disorders and Alcohol

-Alcohol can induce psychosis, though people only rarely hallucinate as a result of drinking.
+Alcohol can induce a state of psychosis, though people only rarely hallucinate as a result of drinking.
 When they do, it is more common in the course of alcohol withdrawal.
 It is more typical for people to experience mild euphoria while under the influence of alcohol, then dysphoria for a period of time after its use, even when they have not developed a physical dependence.

 People with co-occurring schizophrenia and alcohol use disorders have a poorer quality of life, including higher rates of violence and incarceration.
 They have poorer treatment outcomes and are more likely to be hospitalized.
 Their functional impairments are more acute and they are more likely to experience worse health outcomes due to the poorer self-care and negative health effects associated with frequent alcohol use.

-Psychosis and Marijuana
+Psychotic Disorders and Marijuana

-People with schizophrenia abuse marijuana at higher rates than the general population.
+People with schizophrenia misuse marijuana at higher rates than the general population.
 Forty percent of people who experience a first psychotic break are actively using marijuana at that time.
 This presents a challenge both to clinicians and people with psychotic disorders, as studies show that marijuana worsens the symptoms of schizophrenia.

-Psychosis and Stimulants
+Psychotic Disorders and Stimulants